Brandon-T/AstroSign/README.md

 iOS application for retrieving and displaying daily horoscopes.

-This application was developed with my teammate Olga Karpukova who also holds rights over the code.
+This application was developed with my teammate Olga Karpukova whom also holds rights over the code.
+Anyone wanting permissions for any of the code must contact her and myself.

 Screenshots: